jmorla/JsAlgorithms/README.md

 ```$ ./algo.sh AlgorithmName funtionName ```

-the AlgorithmName is used to name the subdir created under ./src directory algo for add that name to the test suit
+the AlgorithmName is used to name the subdir created under ./src directory also add that name to the test suit
 the functionName it's for the function name :D

 so executing the script in this way will give us the result we see below